mike99mac/zlma/README.md

 ## Set up SSH access
 Key-based authentication, or *Passwordless* SSH access is needed for one user from the zlma server to all systems that will be managed.
 ``zlma`` commands must be run by that user and they must have ``sudo`` access.
+Details on how to accomplish this are outside the scope of this document (TODO: add another document?)

 Following is an example of a script that SSH's to each managed server and runs the ``hostname`` command: